rns-alberta/rns/README.txt

 RNS

 This code computes the structure of rapidly rotating neutron star.
 This version computes only one stellar model, but it easily be altered to compute a series of models.
+Based on code written by Nik Stergioulas.

 1. INPUT: Provide the code with an equation of state file, a central energy densities and either a spin frequency or a value of r_ratio.